ngabesz-wse/legacyfactor/README.md

 If you would like to try to solve these problems, feel free to fork the repo.

+After a composer install you can easily run your test just type vendor/bin/phpunit in the cli.

 The solutions can be found in the solutions branch.

 Happy coding!